 C&K is Queensland’s largest early childhood education and care provider with more than 115 years’ experience providing industry leading programs.
-We have more than 300 community kindergartens and 39 childcare centres throughout QLD and our team of dedicated educators and teachers nurture and support children to learn, play, grow and flourish.
-C&K provides quality kindergarten programs in both childcare services and community kindergartens for four year olds.
+We have more than 300 community kindergartens throughout QLD and our team of dedicated educators and teachers nurture and support children to learn, play, grow and flourish.
+C&K provides government-approved kindergarten programs for four year olds led by university qualified teachers.
 We work with our children and families to create caring and vibrant learning communities, where children flourish and develop a lifelong love of learning.

 About C&K's kindy program

-C&K's structured, play-based kindergarten program is led by university qualified teachers for children in the year before they attend school.
-Children attend kindergarten or a kindergarten program in childcare for up to 30 hours per fortnight, for the school calendar year (which is 41 weeks in 2024).
-C&K's kindergarten program focuses on helping children to develop a wide range of essential skills and prepares them for their transition to school.
+C&K's government-approved kindergarten program is led by university qualified teachers for children in the year before they attend school.
+Children attend kindergarten for 15 hours per week, for the school calendar year (600 hours a year).
+C&K's quality, structured, play-based kindergarten program focuses on helping children to develop a wide range of essential skills and prepares them for their transition to school.

-C&K's community kindergartens are usually open for approximately six hours per day, for example 8.30am to 2.30pm, five days per fortnight (3 days one week and 2 days the following week) but can vary depending on the kindy.
-A community kindergarten group has up to 22 children, who are turning four years of age by the end of June.
+C&K's community kindergartens are usually open for approximately six hours per day, for example 8:30am to 2:30pm, five days per fortnight (3 days one week and 2 days the following week) but can vary depending on the kindy.
+A community kindy group has up to 22 children, who are turning four years of age by the end of June.

 How much does kindy cost?

-At C&K, we are proudly supported by the Queensland Government's kindergarten funding program to deliver our quality kindergarten program.
-In 2024 all eligible-age children can attend a C&K kindergarten centre or kindy program in a C&K childcare centre for up to 30 hours a fortnight for FREE!
+At C&K, we are proudly supported by the Queensland Government's kindergarten funding program to deliver our government-approved kindergarten program.
+In 2024 all eligible-age children can attend a C&K kindergarten centre for 15 hours a week (600 hours a year) for FREE!
 Places are limited so secure your child's place today and enrol now.